Harshalkatakiya/name-mcp/README.md

 ## MCP Configuration

+This MCP Server can be used with any MCP client like VS Code, Cursor, Trae, Claude Desktop, Windsurf IDE, etc.

-To integrate this server with an MCP client, include the following configuration in your MCP JSON:
+To integrate this server with an MCP client, add the following JSON block to your User Settings (JSON) file in VS Code.
+You can do this by pressing `Ctrl + Shift + P` and typing `Preferences: Open User Settings (JSON)`:

 ```json
 {